Introduction

 Step-by-Step Instructions

-Heat your Blackstone griddle to high heat (approximately 400°F).
-Allow it to preheat for 10-15 minutes until evenly hot across the surface.
+Heat your **Blackstone griddle** to **high (≈400°F)** and let it preheat for **10–15 minutes** until the surface is evenly hot.

-While the burgers cook, place buns cut-side down on a less hot portion of the griddle for 30-60 seconds until lightly toasted.
-Assemble burgers with your favorite toppings and sauce.
+While the burgers finish, **toast buns cut-side down** on a **cooler part of the griddle** for **30–60 seconds** until golden brown.

 Pro tip: For the juiciest smash burgers, don’t press down after the initial smash and only flip once.